ceolaflannery/Cats/README.md

 ## What I could have done with more time
-- Implemented logging
+- Implemented logging todos
 - Implemented unfinished unit tests
 - Pull out reusable setup and verify methods in tests to somewhere common
 - Get more specific on the domain by mapping the response to PetOwner and Cat types.
-This would allow separating the filtering from the grouping/projection happening in the line statement but would complicate things a little when extending the solution
+This would allow separating the filtering from the grouping/projection happening in the Line statement but would complicate things a little when extending the solution and require more iteration through the collection